hitpoint6/hitpoint6/README.md

 - 👋 Hi, I’m Kelvin
-- 👀  I am a full-stack app builder who is proficient in using Python, specifically Django, and Javascript, particularly React.
+- 👀  I am a full-stack app builder who is proficient in using Python, Django, Javascript / Typescript, React / Nextjs.
 Recently, I have become very passionate about creating AI and large language models applications.
 I am also experienced in scaling up distributed systems at big tech settings.
 - 🌱 I’m passionate about building LLM and AI apps.
 - 💞️ I’m looking to Looking forward to collaborating with you on exciting projects!
 - 📫 How to reach me hitpoint6@gmail.com